dhruvmarathe18/Jarvis-appy/README.md

-                                             APPY IS OFFICIAL PROJECT FROM DDSINFOTECH
+                                            OFFICIAL PROJECT FROM DDSINFOTECH https://instagram.com/ddsinfotech

-#PROJECT NAME -:  THE APPY (AI)
+# THE APPY `(Artificial Intelligence Model)`

+## Developer
-CREATOR -: DHRUV MARATHE
+   DHRUV MARATHE
-# What is APPY
+## What is APPY ?

-APPY is an Artificial model developed by DDSINFOTECH
+APPY is an Artificial Intelligence model developed by DDSINFOTECH APPY can serve you with the daily tasks and many more things.
-APPY can serve you with the daily tasks and many more things The Project will be getting update ASAP (10th Class is going on so be patient)
+The Project will be getting update ASAP (10th Class is going on so be patient)

-# Social Media
+## Social Media	Links

     Instgram: https://instagram.com/ddsinfotech or https://instagram.com/dhruvmarathe
     Twitter:  https://twitter.com/dhruvmarathe18